AYURVEDA THE ART OF HEALING – REJUVENATION AND IMMORTALITY

 Also what we eat and drink is not without consequence.
 The very fact that we kill today most animals in terrible circumstances, is sufficient to understand why war in this world can not be defeated so easily.
 Our responsibility towards all aspects of creation itself can be experienced in an atheistic and godless world pretty simple be the radical thought on eating meat: animals dying fearless taste better.
 In a wider consideration, the impact of compassion for animals on human society can not be ignored.

 I consider myself not as a vegetarian, but I eat „no meat“, because I gave up eating meat from pacifist reasons, not because I would not taste the meat diet.
 For me it is not acceptable to kill animals for surviving, so I eat no animals, not even fish.
 I had obtained for me is also a difference in my life and in my everyday feelings, even between long periods of ’now and then a bit of flesh-eating‘ and the complete abandonment over time.
-The health benefits of vegetarian diet or in other words the vegetarian diet are now clearly been shown.
+The health benefits of a vegetarian diet or in other words the vegetarian diet are now clearly been shown.
 The protein in question is not necessary to the healing diet as well.

 Read to this topic a summary from the book »Philosophie der Gesundheit«, (philosophy of health – in German language) by the Russian Doctor, Dr. Galina Schatalova that with her system of „Natürliche Gesundung“ (natural recovery) explains »Heilkräftige Ernährung« a (healing diet) and demonstrates it with corresponding results.

 In addition, I can imagine a more advanced society, which will eat only food of subtle matter, which I call „direct energy from the unlimited universe“.
-I can imagine also that this type of energy may even be as pleasurable than our very delicious and extremely versatile added prepared food, which also gives to me great pleasure and enjoyment.
+I can imagine also that this type of energy may even be as pleasurable than our very delicious and extremely versatile added prepared food, which also gives me great pleasure and enjoyment.

 Please read to this also „Not-eating and Not-drinking“ in »Personal Topics«.